The Edmonton Road and Track Club is excited to present the Pigeon Lake FONDO on june 7, 2025!

 • Co-Ed start, however results will be sortable by gender and age.

 • This race will be chip timed, giving more complete timing information.
-Please pick up your chip at sign-on and attach it to your handlebars.
+Please pick up your chip at sign-on and attach it to your bicycle or person.
 Return the chips to the timing tent or at the community hall.
 Failure to return your timing chip will result in a $75.
 You may attach the chip to anywhere.
 Common places are the handlebar or your ankle.

 • Every aspect of this event is being planned with safety as the first priority.
 You are a critical partner in ensuring the event is run in a manner that is safe and enjoyable for all racers, race officials, volunteers, and residents of the area.
 If you have suggestions or concerns regarding safety please contact the race organizers by email at any time.